Match Game: The Match Game (1963–69)

 Starting in 1963, Milton Bradley made six editions of the NBC version.
 Each game contained crayons, wipe-off papers, 100 perforated cards with six questions per card, a plastic scoreboard tray with colored pegs and chips, and 6 "scribble boards".
 After the first edition, the vinyl scribble boards and crayons were replaced with six "magic slates" and wooden styli.

-The main object of the game is for a contestant to try to write answers to questions that will match the answers of his or her partner.
+The main object of the game is for a contestant to try to write answers to questions that will match the answers of their partner.
 The rules for a six-contestant game are the same as on the TV show (with similar scoring, such as receiving points for matching two answers and more points for matching all three answers), but the home game also has variations for fewer than six contestants.
 No bonus game is included.

 Milton Bradley also created a Fine Edition and a Collector's Edition with more questions.
 The magic slates came enclosed in a gold folder, plus a dial to keep score instead of the pegboard.
 The scoring and point values were just like the TV show.
 The only difference between the Fine Edition and the Collector's Edition is that instead of being packaged in a normal cardboard box, it came in a leatherette case with buttons on the front apron.